garettridge/where-we-left-off.sh/README.md

 - Files are assumed identical if size and modification time match

 - Known print bug with Chinese filenames (characters wider than one column)

+## Tip

+- If you've reached the point of needing this utility, make sure you try the problematic drive in Windows first.